Yab2629/alx-fe-reactjs/recipe-sharing-app/README.md

 # Recipe Sharing Application

 ## Project Overview
-This project is a simple Recipe Sharing Application built with React and Zustand for state management.
-It allows users to add and view recipes.
+This project is an enhanced Recipe Sharing Application built with React, Zustand for state management, and React Router for navigation.
+It allows users to add, view, edit, and delete recipes.

-## Task 0: Initialization with Zustand State Management
+## Task 1: Enhancing the Recipe Sharing Application with Detailed Recipe Management
-This initial task sets up the foundational React application, integrates Zustand for state management, and provides a basic interface for displaying and adding recipes.
+This task extends the application with full CRUD (Create, Read, Update, Delete) functionality.
+It introduces advanced state management with Zustand and dynamic routing to handle individual recipe pages.

 ## Features
 - Add new recipes (title and description)
 - Display a list of all added recipes
+- **View detailed information for individual recipes**
+- **Edit existing recipes**
+- **Delete recipes**
 - State management using Zustand
+- **Routing using React Router**

 ## Technologies Used
 - React (with Vite)
 - Zustand (for state management)
+- **react-router-dom (for routing)**

 ## Installation and Setup
 1.  **Clone the repository:**